June 21, 2026, 2:51 pm | Read time: 4 minutes

 How Many Moose Currently Live in Germany?

 The number is still manageable.
 Experts estimate that about 10 to 15 moose currently live permanently in Germany.
-There may even be slightly more by now.
-Additionally, there are always animals that only temporarily migrate to Germany.
+There may even be slightly more now.
+Additionally, there are always animals that temporarily migrate to Germany.
 There is no comprehensive monitoring yet, making it difficult to determine the exact number.
 Many insights come from individual sightings, camera traps, or tagged animals.

 Nevertheless, this small number is remarkable.
 Moose were long considered extinct in Germany.
 By the 18th and 19th centuries, hunting and habitat loss had completely driven the wild animals out of the country.
 Only in recent years have the animals slowly returned.
-Since around 2015, sightings have been increasing, especially in eastern Germany.2
+Since around 2015, sightings have been increasing, especially in eastern Germany.3

 Why Moose Feel Comfortable Here Again